JvanKatwijk/qt-dab/README.md

 ![7.1](/res/read_me/favorite-mode.png)

 In **favorite** mode, the list of favorites is shown.
-Selecting this mode makes channel selection (and scanning)  rather useless and in Qt-DAB-7.0 channel selection and scanning is blocked in this mode.
+Selecting this mode makes channel selection,  scanning and eti-generation rather useless and in
+Qt-DAB-7.XX these options are then blocked.

 ![7.1](/res/read_me/file-mode.png)

 In **file** mode, i.e. after reading a file, the services are shown, and
 - obviously - may be selected.
+Again, scanning etc is not very usefull, so some options are blocked.

 On starting the program with a **device** the **ensemble** mode is set, when starting with a file as input, the mode is set to **file** mode.

 The configuration window has a checkbox for choosing between **only audio services** or **all services**.
-If **all** services is selected, data services are shown as well, and only the services of the current channel are shown. x
+If **all** services is selected, data services are shown as well, and only the services of the current channel are shown.

 Eliminating buttons and replacing some
 =======================================================================

 It is always nice if settings to **start** or **stop** activities related to the processing are "within reach", i.e. directly reachable from the main window.
 A number of such settings were put on the configuration and control window, for some of them the functionality is moved back to the main window

- * selecting an audio channel was as combobox on the configuration window; since it is a real "control" item rather than a "configuration" item, its functionality is moved to the main window, and implemented by **clicking** on the speaker symbol (clicking with the right hand mouse button on the speaker now controls the muting);
+ * selecting an audio channel in previous versions was on a combobox on the configuration window; since it is a real "control" item rather than a "configuration" item, its functionality is moved to the main window, and implemented by **clicking** on the speaker symbol (clicking with the right hand mouse button on the speaker now controls the muting);
  * as meantioned earlier, the "dump" button on the configuration window was removed.
-Dump functionality is obtained by clicking with the **right hand mouse button** on the ensemble name;
+Dump functionality is obtained by clicking with the **right hand mouse button** on the ensemble name.
+Furthermore, while by default input dumping created ".uff" files, if selected (or the input device soes not support writing an ".uff" file), dumping is in ".wav" files.
  * similarly, the button on the configuration window to control the visibility od the device control window is removed.
 Clicking with the (again) **right hand mouse button** on the blue icon gives the same functionality;
- * the selector for the audio channel was removed from the configuration window.Clicking with the mouse on the **speaker symbol** shows the available channels in a small separate window.
- * I wanted the button for "eti" on the main window, after all, it starts or stops an activity.
-To achiece that, the "scan" button functionality is now implemented by clicking with the right hand mouse button on the channel selector (The rationale being that scanning is closely related to channel selection)
+ * I wanted the button for "eti" on the main window, after all,  clicking on it starts or stops an activity.
+The "scan" button functionality is now implemented by clicking with the right hand mouse button on the channel selector (The rationale being that scanning is closely related to channel selection), and eti control is by the button that used to be for scan control.

 The buttons for selection between Portaudio and QtAudio as well as for "skin" selection are removed, their functionality is not considered very useful.

 Handling packet and background services
 ========================================================================

-DAB (DAB+) supports next to audio services also packet services, the EPG/SPI service (if available) is an example: Qt-DAB starts a backend interpreting the EPG/SPI data in a separate thread as **background task**, invisible to the user.
+DAB (DAB+) supports next to audio services also packet services.
+The EPG/SPI service (if available) is an example: Qt-DAB starts automatically a backend interpreting the EPG/SPI data in a separate thread as **background task**, invisible to the user.

 While the default setting in the configuration window in Qt-DAB is to show